SparksFire1410/watch-duty-pwa/replit.md

 ## Features
 - **Initial Scan**: Checks last 60 calls on startup/restart for any fire-related dispatches
 - **Automated Web Scraping**: Checks call-log-api.edispatches.com/calls/ every 60 seconds for new dispatch calls
-- **Queue System**: Smart state-based queue - keeps only the last 20 calls per selected state within the last hour to prevent queue overflow
+- **Queue System**: Smart state-based queue - keeps only the last 20 calls per selected state from the most recent 60 calls (timezone-safe, no time filtering)
 - **State-Based Filtering**: Queue only processes calls from selected states - deselecting states immediately removes those calls from the queue
 - **EMS Agency Filtering**: CONSERVATIVE filtering - only skips agencies that are CLEARLY EMS-only (County_EMS, Ambulance_Service, MedicUnit) BEFORE entering queue.
 Ambiguous names (Station_20, Saltillo_9, AntrimAmb) always enter queue for transcription - when in doubt, transcribe it
 - **Speech-to-Text Transcription**: Uses faster-whisper AI to transcribe dispatch audio and detect fire keywords